Northern cricket frog: Conservation

 Frogs such as A. crepitans are important as an indicator of wetland health and general environmental quality in the areas they inhabit.

 Speciation

-The genus Acris is composed of two species: A. crepitans and A. gryllus.
+The genus Acris is composed of three species: A. crepitans, A. blanchardi and A. gryllus (southern cricket frog).

 Northern vs. southern cricket frog

 The southern cricket frog has longer legs, with less webbing on the hind feet, and a more pointed snout, though northern cricket frogs have been observed with snouts indistinguishable from those of the southern species, and the markings on the back of the thigh are typically more sharply defined than that of the northern cricket frog, though biologists have recorded northern cricket frogs in the northern fringes of their range with extremely sharp posterior leg stripes.
 Compared to its southern counterpart, A. Crepitans is a stronger swimmer due to having more complete webbing on its feet.
 Additionally, it is less likely to hop on the water surface than the southern cricket frog.
 Northern cricket frogs in Mississippi live in open mud flats, call far from shore, and quickly dive into water when disturbed.
 Southern cricket frogs inhabit low vegetation near shores, call near shore, and escape into vegetation, and quickly return to land when forced into water.